 1. Committed to the school.
 We have six Academy Governance Committee meetings a year.
 We also take opportunity to visit the school at other times to fully understanding how we can support the school.

 2. Confidential.
 We do not discuss any information we hear as governors outside school or with anyone who is not directly involved in the school.

 3. Committed to safeguarding.
 It is imperative that we keep all children and staff safe.
 Safeguarding is a standard agenda item during every meeting we attend.

 What a governor is not..........

 2. Involved in identifying individual children.
-All results and data we look at are anonymised.
+All information we look at is anonymised.

 3. The first line of any complaint.
 The complaints procedure advises parents/carers to first take concerns to the class teacher, to the Headteacher if the issue is not resolved and finally to follow the policy in contacting the governors.

 As Chair, I would also like to take this opportunity to thank my fellow team of governors.
-The role carries a huge responsibility and one which is often unrecognised.
-I have served on various governing bodies over many years; as a staff governor, as a Deputy Headteacher and as a Headteacher, so fully appreciate how vital an effective, proactive governing board is.
+The role carries a responsibility that is often unrecognised.
+I have served on various governing bodies over many years; as a staff governor, as a Deputy Headteacher and as a Headteacher, so fully appreciate how vital an effective, proactive governing committee is.

 Chair of Governors